Measurements of wind speed and direction

 The strongest radar reflections that the radar detects come from the lower part of the atmosphere (the troposphere and the lower stratosphere).
 As a result, the radar is able to measure the wind speed and direction in this part of the atmosphere all year round.

 Wind measurements rely on turbulent patches that move with the atmosphere.
-The pattern that the reflections from these patches make on the ground can be tracked across a set of spaced antennas and the wind speed and direction can be derived using the “full correlation analysis”.
-However, with the sophisticated antenna array that has been installed at Davis, it is also possible to make wind measurements by forming a narrow radar beam.
-The so-called “Doppler shift” gives the speed with which the air is moving toward or away from you along the beam and can be used to build up a three dimensional picture of the wind pattern above the radar.
+The sophisticated antenna array installed at Davis can form a narrow radar beam through which to track the turbulence.
+The so-called 'Doppler shift' gives the speed with which the air is moving toward or away from you along the beam.
+It can be used to build a three dimensional picture of the wind pattern above the radar.

 The amount of momentum that is being transported vertically through the atmosphere by atmospheric gravity waves is an important parameter in determining the global circulation of the atmosphere.
 The narrow radar beams that can be formed using this radar can be configured to measure this parameter at the heights where it is possible to measure winds.